Bitter Melon (film): Music

 This is the first feature film directed by H.P.
 Mendoza to not be completely scored by him.
 His original intention was to have a "needle drop film" with a soundtrack consisting only of licensed music from his childhood, mixing local heroes like Carlos Santana with 1960s R&B groups like The Delfonics as well as actual 1950s recordings of Filipino folk songs by Bayanihan Philippine National Folk Dance Company.
 But the most crucial "needle drop" for Mendoza was the use of the song "He Ain't Heavy, He's My Brother" by The Hollies.
 After several fruitless attempts by music supervisor Terri D'Ambrosio to clear the rights to the actual song, Mendoza wrote his own musical number ("Wind Chime") for the finale of the film.

 Though Mendoza could not clear the rights for any of the American songs, he was able to secure all of the Filipino folk songs.
 The rest of the songs were replaced by a new original score that both Mendoza and Marco D'Ambrosio co-composed.

 Budget

 The film was initially funded by Cinematografo, an initiative created by ABS-CBN to grant $100,000 to Filipino-American filmmakers, but during production, H.P.
 Mendoza's production company, Ersatz Film, raised $100,000 more, half of which was raised on Kickstarter where it was featured as one of Kickstarter's "Projects We Love".
+The production also participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.